Taxes on Selling Your House? Here’s a Plain-English Breakdown

 According to the IRS, Form 1099-S (Proceeds From Real Estate Transactions) is needed “to report the sale or exchange of real estate.”

-This form usually comes directly from the title company in the mail by mid-February, so keep your eyes peeled for it then because, as Tann explains, it will help you determine whether you have to pay taxes on the profit you made.
+This form usually arrives directly from the title company in the mail by mid-February, so keep your eyes peeled for it then.
+As Tann explains, it will help you determine whether you have to pay taxes on the profit you made.

 Big takeaways for taxes on selling your house

-Be proactive throughout the year by making appointments with a tax advisor or CPA, starting tax conversations with your agent, and keeping receipts on all your property expenses, like home improvements or remodeling.
+Be proactive throughout the year by making appointments with a tax advisor or CPA, starting tax conversations with your agent, and keeping receipts for all your property expenses, such as home improvements or remodeling.

 Bring these papers with your newfound tax background in tow so you can feel empowered when you file in the spring — no matter the outcome.

-Though the tax implications of selling a house are relatively black-and-white, meaning you will or will not have to pay taxes on the profit you make after closing, the sensitivity of the matter stems from the strict timeframes and thresholds the IRS enforces.
+The tax implications of selling a house are relatively black-and-white, meaning you will or will not have to pay taxes on the profit you make after closing.
+However, the whole process can be incredibly confusing given the strict timeframes and thresholds the IRS enforces.

 While top real estate agents should have a basic understanding of the financial implications of selling a home, you should bring up most of your tax questions and concerns with a tax advisor.
 Choose a professional who is equipped with the most up-to-date information for any given year, and who you trust to discuss your situation openly and freely.